 This theme focuses on the national economy, how this works and how performance can be measured, before focusing on the objectives of the UK government and the policies it has available.
-Students will investigate how the UK economy has changed in the last 10 years, as well as comparing the Great Depression and 2008 Financial Crisis.
+You will investigate how the UK economy has changed in the last 10 years, as well as comparing the Great Depression and the 2008 Financial Crisis.

 Theme 3.
-Business behaviour & labour market: This theme develops Theme 1 and introduces students to more realistic models of markets, such as Oligopoly and how the level of competition effects consumers and efficiency.
-Students will investigate the labour market and actions government can take to promote competition.
+Business behaviour & labour market: This theme develops Theme 1 and introduces you to more realistic models of markets, such as Oligopoly and how the level of competition effects consumers and efficiency.
+You will investigate the labour market and actions government can take to promote competition.

 Theme 4.
 A global perspective: This theme develops Theme 2 but focuses on international economics.
-Students study the importance of international trade and competitiveness, as well as looking at countries at different stages of development, to consider the strategies that can be used to promote growth.
+You will study the importance of international trade and competitiveness, as well as looking at countries at different stages of development, to consider the strategies that can be used to promote growth.

-Grade 6 at GCSE Maths and English.

-An interest in current affairs is essential and students are encouraged to read extensively from journals, newspapers and non-fiction books, as well as other forms of media such as podcasts and documentaries.
+Grade 6 at GCSE in English Literature or English Language and Mathematics is recommended.
+An interest in current affairs is essential and you are encouraged to read extensively from journals, newspapers and non-fiction books, as well as other forms of media such as podcasts and documentaries.